russellday/AWS-SQLIO-Benchmark-Powershell/README.md

 # AWS-SQLIO-Benchmark-Powershell
-Powershell scripts to automate SQLIO benchmarking.
-Launch AWS EC2 Instances, install and run SQLIO, send the results to S3.
+Powershell scripts to automate the SQLIO benchmarking processing.
+Launch and AWS EC2 Instance, install and run SQLIO, send the results to S3.
 <br>
 <br>
 <b>OVERVIEW</b>